SpendEdge Helped Healthcare Facility with Risk Management

 NEW YORK, Aug.
-14, 2023 /PRNewswire/ -- SpendEdge is pleased to announce that they have successfully satisfied a global leader in procurement market intelligence space recently engaged with a pharmaceutical company that suffered major losses in money and market share that caused negative impacts on their business and led to driving away customers.
+14, 2023 /PRNewswire/ -- SpendEdge, a global leader in procurement market intelligence space recently engaged with a healthcare facility to identify the segment responsible for all the excessive spending, also the facility was facing procurement delays and the firm wanted to monitor price fluctuations.

-Their supply chain inefficiencies weakened relationships with suppliers and resulted in unjustified cost increases.
-They also wanted insights into the flow of products from production to pharmacy.
+A US-based pharmaceutical company wanted to learn about all the supply chain segments and where a lot of spending is occurring.
+They also needed help because they were experiencing delays in procurement and sub-par raw material deliveries as a result of a lack of supplier analysis.
+Additionally, they were unable to monitor pricing changes and promptly take appropriate responses.

 Game-Changing Solutions: